 Which plug or power converter for China is needed?
-As a foreign traveler, it is sometimes confusing to know what plugs are used in which countries.
-In this article, I’d like to make things easy for you to understand, helping you figure out if you need a plug adapter or even a power converter in China.
+As a foreign visitor (traveler or expat), it is sometimes confusing to know what plugs are used in which countries.
+In this article, I’d like to make things easy for you to understand, helping you figure out if you need a plug adapter or even a power converter in China in 2021.

 You need to make sure you can charge each of these items, but do you know which plugs are used in China?
 Or better yet, do you know which plug converter you might need for China?